Anthony-Nolan/Atlas/README_ManualTesting.md

   - The local verification functions app should be left running to allow the triggering of `HandleDataRefreshCompletion`.
   - On receipt of a new job completion message, the record for the last export attempt is updated with data refresh details, including whether the job succeeded or failed - a failure should prompt further investigation before re-attempting export.
+- Make sure to check support alerts and AI logs for info on single donor processing failures.
-  - If data refresh job is interrupted before it completes, manually invoke the `ContinueDataRefresh` function on the remote Matching Algorithm functions app.
+- If the data refresh job is interrupted before it completes, manually invoke the `ContinueDataRefresh` function on the remote Matching Algorithm functions app.
 - At present, it is not possible to tie an export attempt to a data refresh request *before* the refresh job has completed;
   some checks have been added to ensure only one export is attempted at a time.
   - If the `PrepareAtlasDonorStores` function complains about incomplete test donor export records, try the following: